 It’s difficult to slow down the frenetic pace of life.
 We are taught to work hard and be productive.
 But maybe we have an overinflated and false need to be productive.
 If Sabbath becomes a stress and another thing to check off our list, then we doing it all wrong!
 In Mark 2: 27, Jesus tells the Pharisees, “The Sabbath was made for man, not man for the Sabbath.”
 The Sabbath is for our benefit, to have a respite from our cares and worries, to reconnect.

 I know that “Stressed” spelled backwards is “Dessert” but I don’t think that’s the best answer!
 What can you do to plan for diverting stress?
 What Smart Choices can you make to nurture yourself and what ideas can you share with the rest of us who are always looking for stress relief?

-Beth Anderson lives in the beautiful mountains of western North Carolina and is the Volunteer Small Groups Coordinator for Proverbs 31 Ministries Online Bible Studies and is a Christian Life Coach and School Counselor.
+Beth Anderson lives in North Carolina and is the Volunteer Coordinator for Proverbs 31 Ministries Online Bible Studies and is a Christian Life Coach.
 She is married to Rick, and is mother to three adult married children, whom she likes as well as loves.
 She is energized by working with women and girls, building confidence and encouraging them as they move forward, seeking to discover their true calling and understand the dream God has placed in their hearts.
-You can connect with her on Facebook and Twitter, and on her coaching website at http://www.lifecoachbethanderson.com/
+You can connect with her on Facebook and Twitter, and on her coaching website at https://www.lifecoachbethanderson.com/